YUXUAN98/Digital-common-s-/README.md

 ## 📂 Project Files (Download to View)

-This repository hosts all required project files (HTML, CSS, JS).
+All the necessary project files, including HTML, CSS, and JavaScript, are included in this repository.
+You can download the files to run the project locally or browse the structure to see how the solution is built.

-**To view the functional page, please download the repository (or browse the files below) and open the `index.html` file in your local browser.**
+To view the functional page, download the repository and open the index.html file in your browser.

 **[Click here to browse the project files](https://github.com/YUXUAN98/Digital-common-s-/tree/main/Hosted%20Landing%20Page)**